Webfleet-Solutions/redux-iframe/README.md

 const store = createStore(combineReducers(reducers), initialState)
 ```

-## Local Storage
+## Web Storage
-Modules may save parts of their state in the Browser's local storage and retrieve it on re-loading.
-The storage cycle is triggered on each action,
+Modules may save parts of their state in the Browser's [session storage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) (default)
+or [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage) and retrieve it on re-loading.
-but the actual writing to local storage only happens if one of the state parts changed.
+The storage cycle is triggered on each action, but the actual writing to web storage only happens if one of the state parts changed.
 As for state inheritance, this currently works for top-level
 keys only.

 ```javascript